Geography of Somaliland

 Somaliland is an unrecognised sovereign state in the Horn of Africa, internationally considered to be part of Somalia.

 Somaliland is located in the East African sub-continent between the equator and the Gulf of Aden.
 The country occupies an area of approximately 176,120 km2.
 The climate is mostly hot and desertlike; it is largely arid with some semi-arid regions.

 Land boundaries

-To the north of Somaliland is the Gulf of Aden, which borders Somaliland along its only of coastline.
+To the north of Somaliland is the Gulf of Aden, which borders Somaliland along its only coastline until the maritime boundary with Yemen.
 In its north-western corner, Somaliland shares a border with Djibouti.
 Ethiopia borders the country to the west and to the south.
 Somalia, which claims sovereignty over the territory of Somaliland, lies to the east.